1 / 6

 - Ski in winter

-Small group wine tours singles, couples or special groups and events.
-Enjoy a fun day out tasting fine wine, sightseeing and enjoying local cuisine hosted by one Appellation Central's experienced local guides.
-Awarded Best of NZ Wine Tourism 2011
+Daily or private wine tours for small groups, singles, couples or special groups and events.
+Enjoy a fun day out tasting fine wine, sightseeing and enjoying local cuisine hosted by one of Appellation's expert local guides.

 ¿Tienes una gran historia para contar?
 Agrega tu artículo